-Kazuyo Nishihara University of California, Berkeley (degree-seeking graduate student)
+Kazuyo Nishihara University of California, Berkeley (from Kyoto University)

 Although the 2019-2020 academic year was totally unpredictable, I am positive that what I have learned from this experience is irreplaceable.
 The most profound lesson I have learned is that I have learned this academic year was that people can be thoughtful and help one other during difficult times.